praj-bellakka/tp/docs/UserGuide.md

 ### Entry Database

 #### Adding food entry: `add`
-Adds an entry to the Entry Database and prompts the user to fill in any additional information needed if an exact match to the user inputted food name was not found in the food database.
+Adds an entry to the Entry Database.
+It will also prompt you to fill in any additional information if the food you requested was not found in the food database.

 Format: `add [/MEALTYPE] FOOD_NAME`